Best video lights in 2025: get better lighting for vlogging and filmmaking

 Reasons to avoid

-The Rotolight NEO 3 builds on the success of the preceding NEO 2, adding a raft of impressive new features.
-Both models deliver flash output as well as constant lighting, but the NEO 3 delivers a full range of color in both modes, with full RGBWW options.
+The Rotolight NEO 3 Pro builds on the success of the preceding NEO 3, adding 25% more power, an in-built flash trigger compatibility, and more effects.
+The NEO 3 Pro delivers a full range of color in both modes, with full RGBWW options.
 It comes in various configurations and kits and accessories will vary according to which you choose.

-Small but powerful and extremely versatile as a constant LED light, the NEO 3 is a quantum leap forward from the NEO 2.
-It delivers a full color range in both constant and flash modes, with a huge range of electronic color filters and special effects, all available via a simple and intuitive color touchscreen menu.
-Maximum flash output is disappointing compared to a ‘proper’ flashgun but, even so, the NEO 3 is a brilliant solution for anyone who needs to shed a little extra light on both stills and video capture.
+Small but powerful and extremely versatile as a constant LED light, the Neo 3 Pro delivers a full color range in both constant and flash modes, with a huge range of electronic color filters and special effects, all available via a simple and intuitive color touchscreen menu.
+Maximum flash output is disappointing compared to a ‘proper’ flashgun but, even so, the NEO 3 Pro is a brilliant solution for anyone who needs to shed a little extra light on both stills and video capture.

-For more details, read our full Rotolight NEO 3 review.
+For more details, read our full Rotolight NEO 3 Pro review.

 The best video light for travel